tonethar/IGME-330-Spring-2022/projects/project-1.md

 - The App will utilize Mapbox and display location data that is returned by a web service.
 The app will not solely display hard-coded (or locally stored) location data

-    C) App navigation now has “You are here cues” (ex.
-Bolded text, different colored background, NOT literally the words “You Are Here”).
-App navigation is now a component
+    C) App navigation now has "You are here cues" (ex. **bold** text or a different colored background, NOT literally the words "You Are Here")

+    D) App navigation is now a web component

-    D) App Page Improvements:
+    E) App Page Improvements:

     1. animated button or element letting the user know when a search is going on

-    E) Design & Interaction
+    F) Design & Interaction

     1. Pleasing graphic design
     1. Users must be able to figure out how to use the app with minimal instruction